biolab/orange-docker/README.md

 ### Create connection ###

-Admins must create new connections for each image via Settings -> Connections menu.
+Admins must create new connections for each Orange image via Settings -> Connections menu.
 Guacamole website contains [a detailed guide on Guacamole administration](https://guacamole.apache.org/doc/gug/administration.html).

-In the browser open localhost:<port>/guacamole, where the port is the value that you see PORTS section for guacamole container if you run  `docker ps`.
+In the browser, open localhost:<port>/guacamole, where the port is the value that you see PORTS section for guacamole container if you run  `docker ps`.

-The first time you login with the default user `guacadmin` and password `guacadmin`.
+The first time you log in with the default user `guacadmin` and password `guacadmin`.
 Do not forget to change it.

 Open Settings > Connections, and click on New connection.